 Due to the high potential for serious bodily harm or death, arson is considered a first degree felony, punishable by up to 30 years in the Florida Department of Corrections and a $10,000 fine.HOW CAN WE HELP?

 A charge of this nature is one of those crimes that law enforcement and the State Attorney’s Office take a personal interest in prosecuting.
 Due to the very serious nature of the offense you will be up against the best of the best each agency has to offer, in addition to numerous fire and damage experts all looking to prove their case.
 Each Tampa criminal attorney in our firm knows the tricks of their trade and how to combat their accusations.
 Our Tampa arson attorneys understand that despite all the whistles and bells, shows of force and intimidation, if the State can’t positively identify who committed the crime they can’t earn a conviction against our client.
 We know that for each opinion the State’s expert is willing to give, there is another expert out there that can discredit the State’s assertion.
 At the end of the day, we have in the past and will continue to meet force with force in our pursuit to defend you against serious criminal allegations.
 If you find yourself subject to an arson investigation or charged with with the same, don’t delay, call our office immediately.
-We’re available to take your call 24 hours a day, 7 days a week at 813-444-7435.
+Contact us at 813-444-7435.